 The real hotspot of Costa Blanca South is Orihuela Costa, which describes the 10-kilometre string of resorts that run south from Torrevieja along the N-332 main road, namely: Punta Prima, Playa Flamenca, La Zenia, Cabo Roig, Dehesa de Campoamor and the inland areas of Los Dolses and Villamartín.

-Other highlights of Orihuela Costa are the proximity of four quality golf courses in the Villamartín area, three within five minutes of each other, and the landmark shopping centre Zenia Boulevard, which sells everything from international designer brands to household goods.
+Other highlights of Orihuela Costa are the proximity of four quality golf courses in the Villamartín area, three within five minutes of each other.